zblenlighten/power/Development.md

     - Examples: RabbitMQ, ZeroMQ, ActiveMQ
   - Kafka
     - Use cases (data intensive scenarios): messaging, activity tracking, metrics gathering, log aggregation, stream processing, decoupling of system dependencies
-    - Topic (partitions and offsets)
+    - Topics - Partitions - Offsets
       - Bootstrap server (connection + metadata request)
       - Topic partitioning: What if a topic gets too big for one computer or one computer is not reliable
-    - Core APIs (record: key, value, timestamp)
+    - Core APIs
       - Producer
         - acks: 0, 1, all
-        - Message keys: key to partition hashing (vs: round robin)
+        - Keys: key to partition hashing (vs: round robin)
         - Example: RTSP (Real time streaming protocol) producer
       - Consumer
-        - Consumers read data from a topic in order within each partitions (consumer groups)
+        - read data from a topic in order within each partitions (subscribe vs assign to a partition and seek to offsets)
+        - Consumer groups (same group read from mutually exclusive partitions)
+          - lag = log end offset - current offset
+          - reset offset
+          - rebalancing (when a consumer joins or leaves a group)
-        - Consumer Offsets (delivery semantics: at most once, at least once, exactly once)
+        - Consumer offsets (delivery semantics: at most once, at least once, exactly once)
       - Streams
       - Connector
     - Zookeeper (leader + followers)